adnanaman/asp.net-core-microservice-prod-ready-api/README.md

   4. Add versioning
   5. Added Swagger support
   6. Repository (json based database file)
-      - some English monarchs dummy data (preparing for life in the uk test now a days, so its on top of my head all the time)
+      - some English monarchs tenures data (preparing for life in the uk test now a days, so monarchy is on top of my head all the time)

 Middleware used:
   1. Error handling middleware